Rutgers football coach Greg Schiano receives contract extension, pay increase

 The class includes three players ranked in the Top 10 for New Jersey − Notre Dame's Gabe Winowich, Bergen Catholic's Kaj Sanders and Notre Dame quarterback A.J.
 Surace.

 Rutgers also has a commitment from the top-ranked player in New York, Korey Duff Jr. from St. Anthony's on Long Island.
-It's the third straight class the Scarlet Knights have landed the No. 1 recruit from New York.
+It's the third consecutive class in which the Scarlet Knights have landed the No. 1 recruit from New York.

 This article originally appeared on NorthJersey.com: Rutgers football: Greg Schiano agrees to contract extension